blockchainsllc/in3-docs/docs/api-c.md

 int rlp_decode(bytes_t *b, int index, bytes_t *dst);
 ```

-this function decodes the given bytes and returns the element with the given index by updating the reference of dst.
+This function decodes the given bytes and returns the element with the given index by updating the reference of dst.

-the bytes will only hold references and do **not** need to be freed!
+The bytes will only hold references and do **not** need to be freed!

 ```c
 bytes_t* tx_raw = serialize_tx(tx);